TK-23/urbanopt-example-geojson-reopt-project/README.md

 You'll find a description of common workflows below, but for more information regarding the REopt Gem itself, see: https://github.com/urbanopt/urbanopt-reopt-gem/

+The sections in this document include:

+  1. Workflow Overview
-## Jupyter Notebook Workflow Example
+  2. Jupyter Notebook Workflow Example

-For a Jupyter Notebook based tutorial, first run:

-	$ bundle install
-	$ bundle update

-Next, run the following to open a notebook that will open in a browser window:

-	$  iruby notebook 'WorkflowTutorial.ipynb'

-Otherwise, see the workflow section that follows.
+  3. Workflow Example
+  4. Running a Complete Project

-## Workflow
+## Workflow Overview

 The REopt Lite Gem is activated during post-processing of previously generated URBANopt::Scenario::DefaultReports::ScenarioReport and URBANopt::Scenario::DefaultReports::FeatureReport objects.
 The URBANopt::REopt::REoptRunner class is used to establish connections with the REopt Lite API and update ScenarioReports and FeatureReports.
 REoptRunner is instantiated with at least an API Key, as follows: